-- 1.34 Emotional Harm: impaired psychological functioning, growth, or development of a significant nature as evidenced by observable, physical symptomatology or, as determined by a mental health professional. - 1.35 - 1.36 Empowered Guardian: for the purpose of this policy, is a person appointed by the court to exercise authority on behalf of the recipient, as specified by the court. - 1.37 Enzyme-Linked Immunosorbent Assay (ELISA) Test: a screening test for antibodies against HIV.
+- 1.34 Emotional Harm: Impaired psychological functioning, growth, or development of a significant nature as evidenced by observable, physical symptomatology or, as determined by a mental health professional. - 1.35 Empowered Guardian: For the purpose of this policy, is a person appointed by the court to exercise authority on behalf of the recipient, as specified by the court. - 1.36 Enzyme-Linked Immunosorbent Assay (ELISA) Test: A screening test for antibodies against HIV.
 This test is used initially for the presumptive identification of the antibody and must be followed up with more specific testing for confirmation as ELISA may show false positive results, i.e., positive test results in persons without HIV exposure.
-The most economical procedure is to repeat the ELISA test and if it is again positive, then perform the more complex and expensive Western Blot Test. - 1.38 Exploitation: an action by an employee, volunteer, or agent of a provider that involves the misappropriation or misuse of a recipient's property or funds for the benefit of an individual or individuals other than the recipient. - 1.39 Family Member: a parent, step-parent, spouse, significant other, sibling, child, individual identified by the recipient as family or extended family member (i.e., grandparent, aunt, uncle, foster parent, or guardian) of a primary recipient, or an individual on whom a primary recipient is dependent for at least 50% of his/her financial support. - 1.40 Food Service Workers (FSWs): those individuals who are involved with the preparation, distribution, serving and/or feeding of food and beverages. - 1.41 General Limitations: rules governing specific restrictions, developed for all recipients in the program. - 1.42 Governing Body: the CEO for facilities and other entities operated by a county community mental health program. - 1.43 Granulocyte: type of white cell which has a very important role in combating infection.
+The most economical procedure is to repeat the ELISA test and if it is again positive, then perform the more complex and expensive Western Blot Test. - 1.37 Exploitation: An action by an employee, volunteer, or agent of a provider that involves the misappropriation or misuse of a recipient's property or funds for the benefit of an individual or individuals other than the recipient. - 1.38 Family Member: A parent, step-parent, spouse, significant other, sibling, child, individual identified by the recipient as family or extended family member (i.e., grandparent, aunt, uncle, foster parent, or guardian) of a primary recipient, or an individual on whom a primary recipient is dependent for at least 50% of his/her financial support. - 1.39 Food Service Workers (FSWs): Those individuals who are involved with the preparation, distribution, serving and/or feeding of food and beverages. - 1.40 General Limitations: Rules governing specific restrictions, developed for all recipients in the program. - 1.41 Governing Body: The board and CEO of a county community mental health program. - 1.42 Granulocyte: Type of white cell which has a very important role in combating infection. - 1.43 Guardian: A person with authority for the care and custody of a recipient pursuant to an order of a court of competent jurisdiction with power listed in a court order.